 •Change in attitude (depression, agression, confusion)

 •Fewer “good” days than bad.
-Try the Grey Muzzle App to track this more easily.
+Use your Smartphone to track these.

 Most importantly ask-What was their favourite thing to do?
 What defined them?